-When receiver supervision is enabled (ON) in Section [005] Toggle Option [3], the unit sends heartbeats to Ethernet Receiver 1 or Cellular Receiver 1 to test the communications path.
-Use this Section to set the interval time (in seconds) when heartbeats will be sent to the receivers.
+When receiver supervision is enabled (ON) in Section [005] Toggle Option [3], the unit sends heartbeats to Ethernet Receiver 1 or GPRS Receiver 1 to test the communication path.
+Use this Section to set the interval time (in seconds) when heartbeats will be sent.
 Valid range 000A-FFFF seconds.

 If the programmed value is less than (000A/10) seconds, supervision is disabled.